ganesh76/NASA-APOD/README.md

 * Used MVVM architecture with kotlin.
 * Used Retrofit library to fetch the apod image and stored in Room DB for offline access.
 * Story implementation meets the acceptance criteria.
-* The UI is kept simple meeting the story expectations.
+* The UI is simple and has minimal design.
 * APK can be downloaded at [APK](app-release.apk)

 # Screenshots